-Honda and Generac are both big names in the Generator business and provide high quality products.
+Honda and Generac are both big names in the inverter Generator business and provide high-quality products.
 But if the Generac IQ2000 and Honda EU200i have caught your eye, you might have noticed they have similar features at the core.

 And this makes it difficult to know which is better.
-The Honda model is more expensive, but is it worth the extra cash?
+The Honda portable generator is more expensive, but is it worth the extra cash?
 And what about the digital display on the Generac?
 Is it superior?

-Well don’t worry, we have put together a detailed review of the main features of the two generators to help you decide.
+Well don’t worry, we have put together a detailed review of the main features of the two portable inverter generators to help you decide.
 Take a look below.

 Generac IQ2000 Vs Honda EU2000i at a Glance

 |1||Honda 662220 EU2200i 2200 Watt Portable Inverter Generator||Buy on Amazon|

 |2||Generac 6866 iQ2000 Super Quiet 1600 Running Watts/2000 Starting Watts Gas Powered Inverter...||Buy on Amazon|

 For a quick overview, take a look at the pros and cons of the two portable inverter generators here.

 - There is a back-lit fuel gauge that saves you from opening the fuel tank.